openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 Broker Microservice can have one of two **Harvesting Statuses**:

 * `harvesting`: Broker Microservice is harvesting or polling the [Booking System](#booking-system-under-test)'s RPDE feeds, which means that it is either in its [Initial Harvest](#initial-harvest) phase or it is polling the feeds to keep up to date.
 * `paused`: Broker Microservice is **not** harvesting or polling the [Booking System](#booking-system-under-test)'s RPDE feeds.
-This means that its data is not up to date with the Booking System's data, and so it is not available for use by the [Integration Tests](../openactive-integration-tests/).
+This means that its data is not up to date with the Booking System's data, and so it is not available for use by [Integration Tests](../openactive-integration-tests/).

 ### Opportunity ID Cache